Progressive Attention Networks for Visual Attribute Prediction: Experiments

 \section{Experiments}

-This section discusses experimental results on two datasets, where we focus on the rather simple tasks directly related to visual attention to minimize any artifacts caused by irrelevant components in the tasks.
-We will release code and trained models of our algorithm to facilitate reproduction.
+This section discusses experimental results on two datasets.
+Note that our experiments focus on the tasks directly related to visual attention to minimize any artifacts caused by irrelevant components.
+The codes are available at \href{https://github.com/hworang77/PAN}{https://github.com/hworang77/PAN}.